matejpopovski/Poker-Game/README.md

 ## Overview

 The Poker Game project is an interactive graphical implementation of a poker game built using Python and Pygame.
-This project allows players to engage in a digital poker experience, where they can interact with cards, make bets, and play against computer-controlled opponents.
+This project allows players to engage in a digital poker experience.
 The game features a user-friendly interface, animated card movements, and realistic card mechanics, making it an enjoyable experience for poker enthusiasts.

 <table style="border-collapse: separate; border-spacing: 20px;">
     <tr>